Balintus00/TheLordoftheRingsCharacterWiki/design.md

 ### Unit testing

-Sample test cases is implemented in the commonTest source set using the official [Kotlin Test][kotlin-test] library.
+Sample test cases is implemented in the commonTest source set using the [Kotest][kotest] library.
+To run the test use *check* Gradle task.

 ## Third party dependencies